 The following links are to pages from the book the "History of Pennsylvania Volunteers 1861-5" by Samuel P. Bates, volume IV.
-The 171st Regiment is of interest to me because my ancestor Elijah Baer served in Company K, along with other Somerset County men.
+The 171st Regiment is of interest to me because my ancestor Elisha Baer served in Company K, along with other Somerset County men.
 Click here to see the Civil War pension records of Elisha Baer and his widow Polly.

 In PDF Format: